STEFANOVIVAS/WorkIt/README.md

 # How to run the aplication

-* Clone the repository. git clone https://github.com/STEFANOVIVAS/Educa
+* Clone the repository. git clone https://github.com/STEFANOVIVAS/WorkIt your-destination-folder
-* Create your own virtual environment.
-* Install your requirements.
-* Create a new PostgreSQL database.
-* Generate a new secret key.
+* cd your-destination-folder
-* Rename the project.
+* npm install # installing the dependencies
-* Make your migrations.
-* Create a new superuser.
+* npm start # or 'node .'

 # Technologies